We launched VC Academy in Taipei on August 14. Applications for the founding cohort are now open — about 10 seats.

 To be clear: there are excellent programs out there — VC University, Kauffman Fellows, the Newton Program, Techstars' Venture Deals.
 Most run online, sit in the US or Europe, and are priced for people already inside the industry.
 We've borrowed the best of how they teach.
 VC Academy is the one built for here: in person, in Taipei, taught by investors working this market and the Silicon Valley, Berlin, and Tokyo corridors we operate in every day.

-Working investors share how they actually pick deals and where the returns really come from — then open the floor to your questions.
+Working investors talked through how they actually pick deals and where the returns really come from — then opened the floor to the room's questions.

 Four pillars, built around what junior VCs are usually missing and benchmarked against how the leading programs abroad teach it, then tailored for Taiwan.
-It opens with a free launch event, then gets into the actual work.
+This is what the founding cohort works through, session by session.

 A working map of how venture capital actually operates — and how to find your way into it.